Editorial only. Informational, not legal advice. Renters must verify licence, IDP, insurance and Thai traffic law themselves. Our standards →

 Should I leave my passport as a deposit?

 No. Handing over your physical passport is the single biggest red flag and the root of most rental disputes.
 A fair shop accepts a cash deposit, or a passport copy plus cash.
 Keep the original passport with you.
-Why this matters →
+Full answer →

 What is the most common Pattaya rental scam?